Frequently Asked Questions

 A disability is considered to be permanent if it has on‐going (chronic or episodic) symptoms that will impact the student over the course of their post‐secondary studies and is expected to remain for their lifetime.

-Do I need to disclose my diagnosis to the CSD?
+Do I need to disclose my diagnosis to Student Accessibility Services?

-As per the Ontario Human Rights Code, students are not required to disclose their disability diagnosis to register with the CSD or to receive academic accommodations and supports.
+As per the Ontario Human Rights Code, students are not required to disclose their disability diagnosis to register with Student Accessibility Services (SAS) or to receive academic accommodations and supports.
 There may be instances when a disability diagnosis is required, for example when the academic accommodation needs are complex.
-Students have the option of disclosing their disability diagnosis to the CSD.
-There will be instances when the Type of Disability is required to establish eligibility for specific disability‐related supports/funding under the Ontario Student Assistance
+Students have the option of disclosing their disability diagnosis to SAS.
+There will be instances when the Type of Disability is required to establish eligibility for specific disability‐related supports/funding under the Ontario Student Assistance Program (OSAP).

 Will my disability information appear on my university transcript?

-All disability information shared with the CSD is confidential and will not be released without the written consent of the student.
-Your status with the CSD will not be identified on your official university record, test results, academic transcripts or graduation documentation.
+All disability information shared with SAS is confidential and will not be released without the written consent of the student.
+Your status with SAS will not be identified on your official university record, test results, academic transcripts or graduation documentation.

 I think I may have a disability?
 What should I do?